 Tips for Clear Skin

 While genetics play an important role in your skin health, it doesn’t mean you’re destined to wrinkle early or experience adult acne.
-Your lifestyle also play an important role in your skin’s health.
-Research shows that 40% of aging factors are non-genetic, meaning you can take actions to improve your skin health.
+Your lifestyle also plays an important role in your skin’s health.
+Research shows that 40% of aging factors are non-genetic, meaning you can take action to improve your skin health.

 Here are a few healthy lifestyle habits to make that can improve your skin health: